Read Time12 Mins

 - Embedded family office: portfolios integrated with the core business.

-Structure | Investment Strategies | Distinctive Features |
+| Structure | Investment Strategies | Distinctive Features |

-Single-family office | Bespoke investment portfolios aligned with the family’s vision and values. | Provides full authority but requires significant wealth and ongoing significant resources. |
+| Single-Family Office | Bespoke investment portfolios aligned with the family’s vision and values. | Provides full authority but requires significant wealth and ongoing significant resources. |

-Multi-family office | Diversified access to private equity, venture capital, and a broader range of markets. | Gains scale through shared resources and serves multiple families and several families collectively. |
+| Multi-Family Office | Diversified access to private equity, venture capital, and a broader range of markets. | Gains scale through shared resources and serves multiple families collectively. |

-Virtual family office | Outsourced investment advisors and multiple service providers supported by technology and security infrastructures. | Known for cost efficiency and scalability; VFOs present modern solutions for families seeking flexibility. |
+| Virtual Family Office | Outsourced investment advisors and multiple service providers supported by technology and security infrastructures. | Known for cost efficiency and scalability; VFOs present modern solutions for families seeking flexibility. |

-Embedded family office | Portfolios integrated with the core business and aligned to the family enterprise. | Offers structure that provides intimate knowledge of both the business and the household, but the family office depends on the company’s systems. |
+| Embedded Family Office | Portfolios integrated with the core business and aligned to the family enterprise. | Offers structure that provides intimate knowledge of both the business and the household, but the family office depends on the company’s systems. |

 Cost, Scale, and Personalization Trade-Offs